 Get the full flavour of southwest Saskatchewan hospitality with a visit to Maple Creek.
 Western agricultural traditions meet eastern spirituality at Grotto Gardens Country Market, where Downward Goat Yoga offers pet therapy for body, mind and soul.
-Relive your childhood at Cowtown Kids Toy & Candy, the largest independent toy store in Saskatchewan that sells traditional and nostalgic toys.
-Ghostown Blues Bed & Breakfast is a unique bed and breakfast with historic buildings, cabins and restored sheep wagons.
-Picture a prairie village from yesteryear that has undergone an eclectic cowboy chic makeover.
+Relive your childhood at Cowtown Kids Toy & Candy, the largest independent toy store in Saskatchewan with a focus on selling only traditional and nostalgic toys.
 Year round, the coffee pot is on and the welcome mat rolled out at Historic Reesor Ranch, a century-old working guest ranch high in the Cypress Hills.
-Pitch in with ranch activities like herd checks and cattle roundups, and, at the end of the day, gather around a crackling campfire to swap stories, while enjoying cowboy poetry by the local bard.
+Help with ranch activities like herd checks and cattle roundups, and, at the end of the day, gather around a crackling campfire to swap stories, while enjoying cowboy poetry by the local bard.